Download Survival

 Download Source code to Survival

 During the summer of 2004, after receiving my bachelor's degree, I decided to write a game.
 I was enthralled by genetic algorithms and really wanted to do something that would let me explore them further.
 Eventually I decided on what I call Survival.
-You can download the game and it's source code using the links above
+You can download the game and it's source code using the links above.

 In Survival their are two species of bugs.
 I call them them Turtles ( the player controlled species ), and the Roaches ( the pc species ).
-I call them that cause thats what they look like.
+I call them that because that's what they look like.
 When the game begins there is only a single member of each species at opposite corners of the map.
 Each bug only has a life span of 3 minutes.
 The object of the game is to make sure your species survives and that the other species doesn't.

 There is also an observe mode, where 8 members of each species are randomly placed on the map and allowed to run wild.
-I've had a lot of fun just watching the kinds of behaviour that will emerge from the simple runs placed in the game.
+I've had a lot of fun just watching the kinds of behavior that will emerge from the simple runs placed in the game.

 Environment Variables: ( top right in light blue )